 Gardening can be an extremely satisfying hobby.
 From growing vegetables for the dinner table to cultivating a cutting garden, gardening never gets boring, and there’s always more to learn.
-Whether a homeowner or renter is a budding beginner looking to learn more about gardening fundamentals, a houseplant parent trying to keep potted plants alive, or an experienced horticulturist diving into a niche topic, turning to one of the best online gardening classes is an easy and convenient way to learn from the comfort of their own home.
+Whether they’re a budding beginner looking to learn more about gardening fundamentals, a houseplant parent trying to keep potted plants alive, or an experienced horticulturist diving into a niche topic, people can turn to one of the best online gardening classes for an easy and convenient way to learn from the comfort of their own homes.
 Here, we’ll explore the top classes and what to consider when choosing the best gardening class.

 - BEST OVERALL: Ron Finley Teaches Gardening

 - BEST FOR ADVANCED STUDY: Master Gardener Short Course Series